-We all are looking for good friends who can last us a lifetime and can be our partners in crime in whatever we do.
+We are all looking for good friends who can last us a lifetime and be our partners in crime in whatever we do.

-Sometimes, we are fortunate enough to find them and other times the search is still on.
-We all need a friend we can share our deepest secrets, thoughts, and desires with and who won’t judge or undermine us at all.
-This friend is your go-to person when times are rough or when things are really exciting or simply when you need crucial advice on a subject close to your heart.
+Sometimes, we are fortunate enough to find them, and other times the search is still on.
+We all need a friend who can share our deepest secrets, thoughts, and desires and won’t judge or undermine us.
+This friend is your go-to person when times are rough or when things are exciting, or when you need crucial advice on a subject close to your heart.

-Come to think of it, can you actually zero-in on a person who can be all of the above and the one you can trust completely?
+Can you zero in on a person who can be all of the above and the one you can trust completely?

 1. Spend quality time together

-It will help you learn more about your spouse, sides of your partner that you never knew, just the way it is with friendships.
+It will help you learn more about other sides of your partner that you never knew, just like it is with friendships.
 Doing a shared activity helps form bonds.
-A studyconducted on this has shown that bonding can be formed between people if they performed certain activities together even with minimal interaction.
+A 2015 study on joint attention, shared goals and social bonding conducted by the University of Oxford has shown that people can form bonding if they perform certain activities together, even with minimal interaction.

 3. Be gentle and kind with each other

-We may have conflicts with friends but at the end of the day, we are gentle with each other because we value their friendship.
+We may have conflicts with friends, but we are gentle with each other because we value their friendship at the end of the day.
 Why should it be any different for your spouse?

-Meeting up friends daily and following any ritual on a regular basis helps you grow close.
+Meeting up with friends daily and following any ritual consistently helps you grow close.
 Similarly, make it a point to set up a habit that both of you can follow religiously day after day, so much so that a day without this habit looks incomplete and uneventful.

 Having morning and night rituals to greet your spouse